marknokes/cache-using-gzip/src/readme.txt

 * Apache or Nginx web server
 * PHP Version 7.4 or newer
 * PHP ZLIB extension enabled
-* The Cache Using Gzip plugin requires a "pretty" URL.
+* The Cache Using Gzip plugin requires Pretty permalinks.
 Confirm your permalink structure is something other than "Plain" (Settings => Permalinks).

 = Installation instructions =